 If you’re concerned that you may be at or close to the time limit

-You should send us a completed complaint form as soon as possible.
+You should send us your complaint as soon as possible.

 If we think your complaint is outside the time limit